 - If your oven doesn't support the low temperature, you can dry your carrots overnight or longer.

-Yes, just boil carrot pieces in freshly-made orange juice instead of sugar syrup.
+Yes, just boil carrot pieces in freshly made orange juice instead of sugar syrup.

 Love carrot recipes?
 Try these next!

-HUNGRY FOR MORE?
+Want more delicious and beautiful recipes?
 Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for my latest updates.
+If you make this recipe, please leave a star rating on the recipe card and comment below!

 PrintRecipe card